 A liver enzyme that plays a role in protein metabolism.
 Abnormally high blood levels of ALT are a sign of liver inflammation or damage from infection or drugs.
 A normal level is below approximately 50 IU/L.

 An enzyme normally present in certain cells within the liver, bone, kidney, intestine, and placenta.
 When the cells are destroyed in those tissues, more of the enzyme leaks into the blood, and levels rise in proportion to the severity of the condition.
 Measurement of this enzyme is used as an indication of the health of the liver.

-Loss of hair that frequently occurs in patients undergoing treatment for cancer or suffering from other diseases, such as AIDS, where cell-killing, or cytotoxic, drugs are used.
+Loss of hair that frequently occurs in patients undergoing treatment for cancer or suffering from certain other diseases, in which cell-killing, or cytotoxic, drugs are used.